raugl/glfw-zig/README.md

 ## Documentation

 The bindings mimic the official GLFW API very closely, apart from the naming convention.
 [GLFW's Documentation](https://www.glfw.org/documentation.html) should cover most things that you want to know.
-Failing that, reading `root.zig` should be easy enough and answer all your remaining questions.
+Failing that, reading `glfw.zig` should be easy enough and answer all your remaining questions.